Join the The H600 Project

-- SNP tests are, by design, looking for invarying single (or small sequence) base pair changes generally within genes.
+- SNP tests are, by design, looking for invarying single (or small sequence) base pair changes; often within genes themselves.
+SNP variations in a gene can be an indicator for health issues.
 STR tests, by design, look for more frequently changing repeat sequences in the inter-gene material that makes up a majority of your DNA.
 That is, outside the genes themselves.
-STR values generally change within a thousand years whereas SNP value changes are rare and only occurr many thousands of years apart.
-So STR tests generally help with genealogical differentiation / search and prove you are related in genealogical time frame when the same results are obtained.
-SNP tests can prove you are not related if different but say nothing, really, about being related if you have the same results between two different people.
+STR values generally change within a thousand years whereas SNP values change many thousands of years apart.
+This is by definition and design.
+So STR tests generally help prove you are related within a genealogical time frame.
+SNP tests can prove you are not related, if different, but say nothing when results are the same (except you historically, thousands of years ago, shared an ancestor).

 If you still have questions, contact one of the Project Administrators listed at the bottom of the Surname Project's website.